vicariousdrama/nodeyez/README.md

 ### Displaying to a Website Dashboard

 Whether you are using a Raspberry Pi or not, you can also display the images via website dashboard.
-You can prepare that by setting up [nginx](./nginx.md)
+You can prepare that by setting up [nginx](./nginx.md).
+The dashboard view will automatically cycle through the same images at 10 second intervals, showing smaller versions at the top of the screen.
+Clicking on an image will automatically advance the view to the full size version of that one.

 ## Available scripts